Frequently Asked Questions

 Annual University Transfer Day

 Q. Which classes do I have to complete if I want to transfer?

-At Los Angeles City College you can complete the lower division classes in general education and a major.
-Again, these classes are usually numbered 100 - 299.
-Since your major for transfer may change while you are here at LACC, it is important that you meet with a counselor to adjust your course of study to meet the required transfer agreement.
+At Los Angeles City College you can complete lower division requirements for your major and general education.
+Since your major for transfer may change while you are here at LACC, it is important that you meet with a counselor to adjust your course of study to meet the requirements for your major and transfer institution.